Expert Cat Care Advice

 What Does the Cat Slow Blink Mean?
 The 'Feline Kiss' Explained

-Your cat is staring at you across the room, and suddenly, they smoothly, heavily close and open their eyes in a highly delayed, slow motion blink.
-Discover the profound emotional vulnerability and the scientific proof behind the ultimate 'feline kiss.'
+Your cat is staring at you across the room, and suddenly they slowly close and open their eyes in a deliberate, drawn-out blink.
+Discover the emotional vulnerability and the scientific proof behind the 'feline kiss.'

 KittyCorner Team